lsst-dm/dmtn-186/index.rst

 This level of functionality alone, without any of the following components, would already be useful.

+We would continue to provide ingress to the existing service-specific VOSI-availability endpoints, such as those for the TAP services, at least until the central availability service came online.

 Layered call to service-specific availability endpoint
 ------------------------------------------------------